Toposa people: Culture

 The Toposa language is a Nilotic language.

 It belongs to the Turkana group, which also includes Karamojong of Uganda, Nyangatom of Ethiopia and Turkana of Kenya.

 The Turkana and Toposa languages are so close that they are mutually intelligible.

 Other names for the Toposa language are Akara, Kare, Kumi, Taposa and Topotha.

-The Toposa economy and social life revolves around herding livestock, including cattle, camels, donkeys, goats and sheep.
+The Toposa economy and social life revolve around herding livestock, including cattle, camels, donkeys, goats and sheep.
 The Toposa also pan for gold and other precious minerals in the stream beds.

 Boys are first given care of goats and sheep, then graduate to looking after cattle when they come of age.

 They may travel considerable distances seeking water and pasturage.

-Possession of cattle, along with possession of a loaded gun, are the main measures of status and wealth.
+Possession of cattle, along with possession of a loaded gun, are the main measure of status and wealth.
 Cattle are central to Toposa culture.

 The Toposa have always competed for water and pasturage with their neighbors, and have always engaged in cattle rustling.

 The traditional Toposa weapon was a long throwing spear, used in raids in conjunction with a shield.
 The attacker would run forward zigzagging to dodge missiles, hurl his spear and then retreat, ready to ambush a pursuing enemy.

 The Toposa share the habit of constant low-level warfare, mainly to capture cattle, with their neighbors.
 According to P.H.
 Gulliver, writing in 1952, "Turkana made war on all their neighbours with the exception of the Jie, with whom they occasionally allied themselves against the Karamajong and the Dodoth.
 Karamajong similarly made war on all their neighbors with the exception of the Dudoth, with whom they occasionally allied themselves against the Jie.
-Jie claim friendship with the Toposa, but since they have no common boundaries this would have been of little importance.
+Jie claim friendship with the Toposa, but since they have no common boundaries, this would have been of little importance.
 Toposa and Donyiro did not fight each other, and are known to have formed an alliance against the Turkana.
 Toposa and Jiye were enemies".

 Women are expected to remain at home farming, cooking, raising children and caring for the elderly.

 This division of labour can be inefficient.
 When an NGO introduced ox cultivation, at first they decided it would be easier to have men undertake the ploughing, although cultivation was women's work, than to have women intrude into the men's world of animal husbandry.
 Later they decided that women should be allowed to plough, but councils of elders rejected the notion.
 However, Toposa elders have limited power and the NGO went ahead and trained some women in ox ploughing, mostly widows and orphans.
 The experiment ended in 1985 when rebel forces arrived in the area, a disaster the elders naturally attributed to letting women manage cattle.